ljupcho/ljupcho.github.io/_posts/2023-08-20-Rust-vs-Golang.md

 for Rust running did this:

 ```
-login to db server and create testrun database.
+login to the db server and create a testrun database.
 insert into post (id, name, title, text, created_at) values (1, 'test', 'test', 'test', '2023-10-01');
 sea-orm-cli migrate up
 cargo build --release